HISE Logo Forum

 Support Your customers, not your plugin.

 I often recount to clients the story of a technical support rep I used to work with.
-He knew nothing about the product, and was incapable solving even the most basic problems.
+He knew nothing about the product, and was incapable of diagnosing even simple issues.
 But he was consistently rated highly by customers.
 One reason was because he was essentially handing off the problem to a more knowledgeable rep. But the other was that he understood his goal was to make customers feel better about problems, not solve them.
-Listening—acknowledging the customer's frustration—is often the most important thing.
+Listening—acknowledging the customer's frustration—is often the most important effective thing.

 Contextualise bugs as a constant to be managed, not problems to be fixed.